cypress-io/cypress-documentation/source/api/commands/writefile.md

 `encoding` | `utf8` | The encoding to be used when writing to the file

 {% note info %}
 To use encoding with other options, have your options object be your third parameter and include encoding there.
-This is the same behavior as`fs.writeFile`.
+This is the same behavior as {% url `fs.writeFile` https://nodejs.org/api/fs.html#fs_fs_writefile_file_data_options_callback %}.
 {% endnote %}

 ## Yields {% helper_icon yields %}